Ariana Grande Shared How ‘Remarkable’ It Felt To Be Reunited With Her High Ponytail After A Few Days Apart

-It looks like a few days without her signature hairstyle was more than Ariana Grande could stomach.
-According to a recent report by Glamour, Grande took to her Twitter page to let her fans know what a “remarkable feeling” it was to be reunited with her classic do—the high ponytail.
+It looks like spending a few days without her signature hairstyle was more than Ariana Grande could stomach.
+According to a recent report by Glamour, Grande took to her Twitter page to let her fans know what a “remarkable feeling” it was to be reunited with her classic do — the high ponytail.

-Between her appearance at the 2018 MTV Video Music Awards on Monday and attending events to promote her now number one album, Sweetener, fans might have noticed that there was one thing missing from Grande’s overall look, her iconic high ponytail.
+Between her appearance at the 2018 MTV Video Music Awards on Monday and attending subsequent events in promotion of her No. 1 album, Sweetener, fans might have noticed that there was one thing missing from Grande’s overall look — her iconic high ponytail.

-Through a series of tweets, the “God Is A Woman” singer, 26, let her fans know that she was bringing her famous hairstyle back and if her fans had been missing it, the feeling was definitely mutual.
+Through a series of tweets, the “God Is A Woman” singer, 26, let her fans know that she was bringing her famous hairstyle back.
+She went on to say that if her fans had been missing it, the feeling was definitely mutual.

 “my god going back to a high pony after a few days of not wearing a high pony is……… a remarkable feeling,” Grande wrote in her first post.

-In her second tweet, Grande revealed that her “high pony” is just something that is “meant to be”.
+In her second tweet, Grande revealed that her “high pony” is just something that is “meant to be.”
 While many celebrities are known for their daring choices when it comes to switching up their hairstyles, it seems once the “Pete Davidson” crooner discovered her famous look, she owned it and never looked back.
 On most occasions when a photo of Grande appears in the media, her “high pony” is front and center.

 i’m jus ……. supposed to have a high pony u kno ? some things are just meant to be and this is jus one of those things